 And No Hidden Cameras in These Cases

-Many state laws in the U.S. includes Alabama, Arkansas, California, Delaware, Georgia, Hawaii, Kansas, Maine, Michigan, Minnesota, New Hampshire, South Dakota, and Utah explicitly states that
+Many state laws in the U.S. include Alabama, Arkansas, California, Delaware, Georgia, Hawaii, Kansas, Maine, Michigan, Minnesota, New Hampshire, South Dakota, and Utah explicitly states that

 “installation or use of any device for photographing, observing or overhearing events or sounds in a private place without permission of the people photographed or observed is considered a law-breaking behavior.”

-In most of these states, unauthorized installation or use of hidden cameras is a felony with punishable up to a 2000.00 fine and up to 2 years in prison.
+In most of these states, unauthorized installation or use of hidden cameras is a felony with punishable up to a significant amount of fine and up to 2 years in prison.

 Once hidden cameras were discovered and found invading occupants’ right to privacy, landlords will surely face numerous criminal charges and heavily penalty.